Houses

 Accessible parking

 Locate car parking where there is the most accessible route to the main entrance, a route which is step-free, level and free from obstruction.
-This may need to be from the street or parking courtyards so consider the route people take outside of the private boundary.

 Locate car parking where there is the most accessible route to the main entrance, a route which is step-free, level and free from obstruction.
 This may need to be from the street so consider the route people take outside of the private boundary.